maikeleckelboom/seqlok-lab/packages/core/docs/adr/ADR-00Y-mwmr-architecture.md

 This ADR clarifies that **orchestration is not** a concern of `@seqlok/core` or `bindObserver`:

-- The "driver" (DeckDriver / DomainOrchestrator / SystemManager) is responsible for:
+- The "driver" (TimelineDriver / DomainOrchestrator / SystemManager) is responsible for:

   - consuming rings,
   - translating intents into param updates and swap tickets,